rackerlabs/rackspace-how-to/content/cloud-servers/upgrade-apache-2.2-to-2.4-in-rhel-centos.md

            Require host 127.0.0.1
        </Location>

-   **Note**: This syntax change also applies to virtual hosts in your `conf.d` and `httpd.conf` vhost configurations.
+   **Note**: This syntax change also applies to the virtual hosts in your `conf.d` and `httpd.conf` vhost configurations.

-Change from:

-Options -Indexes FollowSymLinks

-Change to:

-Options -Indexes +FollowSymLinks

-Do the same by editing the file /etc/httpd/conf/httpd.conf
+7. Change the `Order`, `Deny`, and `Allow` statements in your `conf.d` file to `Require` statements in the following way:

        #    Order deny,allow
        #    Deny from all
        Require all denied

        #    Order deny,allow
        #    Allow from all
        Require all granted

+8. In the same file, also change `Options -Indexes FollowSymLinks` to `Options -Indexes +FollowSymLinks`.

+9. In your `/etc/httpd/conf/httpd.conf` file, change the `Order`, `Deny`, and `Allow` statements to `Require` statements, as shown in step 7.

-8. Edit /etc/httpd/conf/httpd.conf file and comment out LoadModule directives for modules no longer used, This is similar to step 7.
+10. In the `/etc/httpd/conf/httpd.conf` file, also comment out the `LoadModule` directives for modules that are no longer used.

         #2.4 upgrade LoadModule authn_alias_module modules/mod_authn_alias.so
         #2.4 upgrade LoadModule authn_default_module modules/mod_authn_default.so
         #2.4 upgrade LoadModule authz_default_module modules/mod_authz_default.so
         #2.4 upgrade LoadModule disk_cache_module modules/mod_disk_cache.so

-9. Edit the `/etc/httpd/conf/httpd.conf` file:

-#Add this one up by the other authz modules
+11. Edit the `/etc/httpd/conf/httpd.conf` file to add the following line with the other authz modules:

         LoadModule authz_core_module modules/mod_authz_core.so

-#Add these to the bottom of the block of LoadModules
+12. Add the following lines of code to the bottom of the block of `LoadModule` statements:

         LoadModule mpm_prefork_module modules/mod_mpm_prefork.so
         LoadModule unixd_module modules/mod_unixd.so
         LoadModule slotmem_shm_module modules/mod_slotmem_shm.so
         LoadModule ssl_module modules/mod_ssl.so
         LoadModule socache_shmcb_module modules/mod_socache_shmcb.so

-###OPTIONAL
+### Optional

-10. If this httpd installation uses the dispatcher module (AEM), you'll need to download the 2.4 compatible file from here:
+12. If the HTTPd installation uses the Adobe Experience Manager (AEM) Dispatcher module, you need to [download the file that's compatible with Apache HTTP Server 2.4](https://www.adobeaemcloud.com/content/companies/public/adobe/dispatcher/dispatcher.html).

-Go to this link to download it https://www.adobeaemcloud.com/content/companies/public/adobe/dispatcher/dispatcher.html

-10b. extract the dispatcher-apache2.4-4.1.11.so file from the tar file into /etc/httpd/modules/.
+13. Run the following commands to extract the **dispatcher-apache2.4-4.1.11.so** file from the Tape ARchive (TAR) file into `/etc/httpd/modules/`.
 Only this file is used.

         cd /etc/httpd/modules
         rm mod_dispatcher.so
         ln -s /etc/httpd/modules/dispatcher-apache2.4-4.1.11.so mod_dispatcher.so

-11. Edit the /etc/httpd/conf.d/ssl.conf

-Change SSLMutex default to mutex default (SSL Mutex is deprecated as well, like Allow directives) For more details, see: https://httpd.apache.org/docs/2.4/mod/core.html#mutex
+14. Because SSL Mutex is deprecated, you need to edit the `/etc/httpd/conf.d/ssl.conf` file to change `SSLMutex default` to `Mutex default`.

+For more details, see the [Apache documentation on the Mutex Directive](https://httpd.apache.org/docs/2.4/mod/core.html#mutex).

 ### Critical

-12. Run the following command to start the HTTPd back up again:
+12. Run the following command to restart the HTTPd:

         service httpd start

-13. Ensure that the service is enabled and running, and re-enable any monitoring that you had enabled before:
+13. Ensure that the service is enabled and running, and re-enable any monitoring that were enabled before:

-# CentOS 7 / RHEL 7
+    - On CentOS 7 or Red Hat&reg; Enterprise Linux (RHEL) 7, run the following commands:

           systemctl enable httpd
-#

           systemctl status httpd

-# CentOS 6 / RHEL 6
+    - On CentOS 6 or RHEL 6, run the following commands:

           chkconfig --add httpd && chkconfig httpd on service httpd status